vdevictor96/fabric-federated-learning/README.md

 ## Standalone Machine Learning
 ### Train
-To run the finetuning of the BERT model in a standalone centralised approach, execute the following command:
+To run the fine-tuning of the BERT model in a standalone centralised approach, execute the following command:

 ```sh
 cd federated-learning